Gullah Chicken Stew is a warm, hearty to the bone comfort food dish that’s the perfect meal when the temperatures start to drop this fall and winter.

 Both soups and stews rely on water or stock but often a stew will have wine or beer included for extra flavor.
 Not always but sometimes.

-At a glance ingredients to add to your shopping list whatever you may need to make this flavorful and delicious stew.
+At a glance ingredients to add to your shopping list whatever you may need to make this flavorful and delicious chicken stew recipe.

 - Dried Thyme